Teero888/ddnet_physics_c/optimizations.md

 pCollision->m_pTileInfos[pCollision->m_pWidthLookup[Ny] + Nx] & INFO_ISSOLID
 ```

-While experimenting, [Tater](https://github.com/sjrc6/) and I tried using a width lookup instead of performing the multiplication `pCollision->m_MapData.m_Width * Ny + Nx`.
+While experimenting, [Tater](https://github.com/sjrc6/) and I tried using a width lookup instead of performing the multiplication `pCollision->m_MapData.width * Ny + Nx`.
 According to my profiler, this is faster in some cases but not all, which is why you’ll see it used selectively throughout the codebase.

 ## Pickups